zacbraddy/Vimispirational/README.md

 1. Pull down my ConEmu settings to give you a basic setup.
 You need to pull down [this xml file](https://github.com/zacbraddy/Vimispirational/blob/master/con_emu_settings.xml) and then import it into ConEmu through the import functionality available from the settings menu which you can pull up in ConEmu using the shortcut `Win+Alt+P`
 1. There are some setting in the ConEMU settings which point to paths on my local machine.
 Most notably the background image and the path to the vim exectuable for the VIM startup task you'll need to go change them for those to work.
 1. Install clink into ConEmu.
 Download the zip file from [here](https://mridgers.github.io/clink/) then unzip the files directly into `%cmderinstallfolder%\cmder\vendor\conemu-maximus5\ConEmu\clink`.
 Clink is used to give you advanced autocomplete within the command line.
 Nothing really to do with vim it just makes ConEmu more powerful.
+1. Install the font SauceCodePro NF from [this github repo](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/SourceCodePro) I used the regular weight.
 1. Got to [vim.org](http://vim.org/) and get the self-installing executable for vim.
 Install this whereever you wish but remember the path.
 1. Put the symlinked vimrc in the `$VIM` directory and change the `g:pathToVimRc` so that it points to the `vimrc` in the folder where you pulled this repo down.
 1. Install [vim-plug](https://github.com/junegunn/vim-plug#installation), you only need to put the `.vim` file in the autoload folder of your vimfiles, dead simple